 Fibromyalgia is a widely misunderstood condition that causes widespread pain and fatigue.
 If you've been diagnosed with fibromyalgia and are trying to learn all you can about the condition, you may come across some myths and misconceptions about fibromyalgia.

 The top misconception is that people think fibromyalgia isn't a real medical problem or that it is "all in your head."
 There's a lot that's unknown about fibromyalgia, but researchers have learned more about it in just the past few years.

 In people who have fibromyalgia, the brain and spinal cord process pain signals differently.
 As a result, they react more strongly to touch and pressure, with a heightened sensitivity to pain.
 It is a real physiological and neurochemical problem.

 It's frustrating to people with fibromyalgia because the traditional treatment approach isn't effective.
 And it's also frustrating to health care providers because they want to help people.
 But there's no easy fix.
 It takes lifestyle changes and small steps toward achieving wellness.
 It's a process.

 Health care providers are seeing that people who have fibromyalgia can manage their symptoms with lifestyle changes to improve their overall functioning and quality of life.
-And there's hope for the future.
+So there's hope for the future.

 The power of the mind is a real factor in pain perception.
 For example, studies have shown that anxiety that occurs in anticipation of pain is often more problematic than the pain experience itself.
 In that sense, the mind has a negative impact on symptoms.

-Many of the people who come to our fibromyalgia clinic are perfectionists who have very high expectations for themselves.
+Many of the people who come to Mayo Clinic's fibromyalgia clinic are perfectionists who have very high expectations for themselves.
 They haven't adjusted to more realistic expectations after they developed fibromyalgia symptoms.
 These people have difficulty learning to relax.

 People report lower levels of pain when they can slow their heart rate by deep breathing and doing other relaxation techniques.
 In our clinic, we teach people about tools they can use to tap into what they have within their own power.

 - Questions and answers about fibromyalgia.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/Health_Info/Fibromyalgia/default.asp.
-Accessed April 24, 2012.
+Accessed April 28, 2015.

 - Fibromyalgia.
 American College of Rheumatology. http://www.rheumatology.org/practice/clinical/patients/diseases_and_conditions/fibromyalgia.asp.
-Accessed April 24, 2012.
+Accessed April 28, 2015.

 - Luedtke CA (expert opinion).
 Mayo Clinic, Rochester, Minn.
-May 4, 2012.
+June 29, 2015.